Email Template for Asking for a Letter of Recommendation:

 - Some of your references may be willing to write a recommendation letter but may be too busy to actually do so.
 In this case, they may actually ask you to write the letter yourself.
-You can use our letter of recommendation template to help you out.

 - Always send thank-you notes to all your references who write you a letter of recommendation.

 How do I ask for a letter of recommendation?

 How do you ask for a letter of recommendation via email?

 Follow our steps to ask for a letter of recommendation via email and be sure to remember to enter a clear subject in the email subject line.

 How do you ask a teacher for a letter of recommendation?

 - Approach only those teachers with whom you have had the most contact.

 - Ask early and in-person so they have time to write it.